gov-cy/dsf-email-templates/README.md

 ## Features

 `DSF-email-templates` can:
-- Generate email HTML from input nunjucks template, using the project's base template and macros.
+- Generate email HTML programmatically from input nunjucks template, using the project's base template and macros.
-- Generate email HTML from input JSON data
+- Generate email HTML programmatically from input JSON data

-It can be used by importing the class in your code, or from the command line using file input.
+- Generate email HTML from the command line

 ## Install